ARH-MNAJS/AI-Interview/README.md

 2. **Invalid Private Key**: Make sure the private key includes `\n` for newlines
 3. **Project ID Mismatch**: Verify your Firebase project ID is correct

+### Authentication Errors

+If you see "Cannot read properties of null (reading 'onAuthStateChanged')":

+1. **Environment Variables**: Ensure Firebase variables are properly set on Vercel
+2. **Configuration**: The app will fallback gracefully if Firebase is not configured
+3. **Network**: Check if the `/api/firebase-config` endpoint is accessible

 ### CORS Issues

 The app automatically handles CORS by routing Ollama requests through `/api/ollama-proxy`.
 No additional configuration needed.